anschelburk/math_homework/README.md

 ALLOWED_HOSTS=localhost
 ```

-*Optional: If you would like to allow multiple hosts, simply add them to the `ALLOWED_HOSTS` variable in your local repo's `.env` file.
-For example:*
+*Optional: If you would like to allow multiple hosts, simply add them as a list to the `ALLOWED_HOSTS` variable in your local repo's `.env` file.
+For example, all three of the following would be valid:*

 ```
 ALLOWED_HOSTS=[localhost, 127.0.0.1]
+ALLOWED_HOSTS=(localhost, 127.0.0.1)
+ALLOWED_HOSTS=localhost, 127.0.0.1
 ```

 #### 4d.
 Configuring the `DEBUG` environment variable.